niklaushirt/cp4waiops-training/content/Installing Operator/install_aimanager.md

 ![K8s CNI](/cp4waiops-training/pics/53_operators_installed_small.png)

-In this chapter you will prepare your Cluster for the installation of AI Manager
+In this chapter you will prepare your Cluster for the installation of AIManager

 * Prepare your PC or Mac to run commands against your cluster
 * Create the basic resources (Namespace)